microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgtTargetedManagedAppConfiguration.md

 APPS <IMicrosoftGraphManagedMobileApp[]>: List of apps to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Version <String>]`: Version of the entity.

-ASSIGNMENTS <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+ASSIGNMENTS <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER <IMicrosoftGraphTargetedManagedAppConfiguration1>: Configuration used to deliver a set of custom settings as-is to all users in the targeted security group
+BODYPARAMETER <IMicrosoftGraphTargetedManagedAppConfiguration>: Configuration used to deliver a set of custom settings as-is to all users in the targeted security group
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CustomSettings <IMicrosoftGraphKeyValuePair[]>]`: A set of string key and string value pairs to be sent to apps for users to whom the configuration is scoped, unalterned by this service
     - `[Name <String>]`: Name for this key-value pair